I Want to Die—Can the Bible Help Me When I Have Suicidal Thoughts?

 That hope is not wishful thinking but is based on God’s promise to remove the causes of our pain.—Revelation 21:4.

-Try this: Learn more about the Bible’s hope by reading lesson 5 of the brochure Good News From God!
+Try this: Learn more about the Bible’s hope by reading the article “A Real Hope for a Better Tomorrow.”

 ● Do something you enjoy.